c-hudson/teenymush/README.md

 Installation
 ~~~~~~~~~~~~
-Run the create.sh to create the mysql peices and the tm_config.dat.
+   1. Create a mysql database that you can log into

+      Example:
+         mysql -p -u root
+         mysql> create database teenymush
+         mysql> grant all privileges on teenymush.* to $USER@'%'
+                   identified by 'password';

+         Replace $USER with your db user name, and password with your
+         prefered password.

+   2. Run the 'tm' script, answer prompts for username, password, and
+      database name.
+Answer yes to loading default database, unless you
+      have a database backup named tm_backup.sql.

-This will create a god character with a password of portrzebie, and an
+   3. Login as god with a password of portrzebie
-initial room.
-Then run the "tm" perl script.

 Setup
 ~~~~~
-Setup handled in the netmush.conf on TinyMUSH is going to be handled by setting attributes on object #0.
+Setup handled in the netmush.conf on TinyMUSH is handled by setting attributes on object #0.
 This allows configuration of the server to be done without shell access.
 Here are the attributes that are currently supported: